Hello! Welcome to my Personal Website. And, make no mistake about it, this website is about me.

 Professionally, my work and job history is pretty concise.
 A number of “small” experiences while in school, A Mechanic’s “helper” at Clays Automotive for 3 years, a stint running my own repair shop during high school (which ended up being non-profit), 6 months repairing small engines, all led up to my graduation from High School (2-year vocational electronics), and my beginning an intense and thoroughly satisfying 6 year enlistment in the Navy.
 As a Fire Control technician (Missile), I joined the right program (advanced electronics) at just the right time, to enable my participation in some really cool stuff – which included lots of “expensive toys”, as we often called the Tartar Missile system.

 Upon leaving the Navy, and spending a few months once again working in a repair shop – Cunningham’s Music Center in Athens, Oh – I joined the Associated Press.
 I spent the next 28 years of my life working as an AP Technician.
 Unfortunately technological change (which, up to that point had been wonderful to me), and, more importantly, a business change that saw AP getting out of the technology end of the business in the Mid – 2000′s, led to my loss of that position.
 I had thought I would retire from AP.
 Alas, that was not to be as the “internet explosion” changed forever the business models for the world of news.
-The restructuring of their business to maintaining far less equipment, and requiring far less technicians, combined with some physical challenges for me after heart surgery, left me no other reasonable options but to leave the company.
-A regrettable, but unavoidable, choice.
+The restructuring of their business to maintaining far less equipment, and requiring far less technicians, combined with some physical challenges for me after major surgery, left me no other reasonable options but to leave the company.
+A regrettable, but unavoidable, choice, that was, naturally, after a nearly 30 year career, a much more involved decision than related here.

 However, my personal interests and avocations, coincided directly with my professional life.
 It was, indeed, hard to separate the two.
 While working my “Day job” (Often also a “night job”) with the Associated Press, my spare hours were filled with even more technology, technical pursuits, building things and experimenting.
 Yes, I was, and still am, obsessed with it.